Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 3: Benchmarking Security, Safety, and Utility of Agents with Symbolic Guardrails

 \subsubsection{Threats to Validity}

-Our evaluation of policy violations is limited to those that can be detected reliably using symbolic measures.
-As is common in agent benchmarks, executions are expensive even at benchmark sizes of 50 to 300 tasks, with a single benchmark costing about USD 80.
-This constrains the number of experimental conditions, such as model choices, and the number of repetitions we can evaluate.
-As a result, our findings can show general trends, but the statistical tests may detect only relatively large effects.
-Future work is also needed to assess how well these results generalize beyond the three benchmarks studied here.
-Finally, all experimental conditions include the full policy in the system prompt, even though many policy sentences are technically redundant in the guardrail condition.
-Future work could examine the costs and benefits of removing this redundancy.
+Our evaluation covers only policy violations that are reliably detectable via symbolic guardrails and excludes those that are not.
+As is common in agent benchmarks, executions are expensive even at benchmark sizes of 50 to 300 tasks, with a single benchmark run costing approximately USD 80.
+This constrains the experimental conditions (e.g., model choices) and repetitions we can evaluate, so our findings reveal general trends, and the statistical tests may detect only large effects.
+Further work is needed to assess generalization beyond the three benchmarks.
+Finally, all experimental conditions include the full policy in the system prompt, even though many policy sentences are technically redundant under the \textit{guardrail} condition; future work could examine the trade-offs of removing this redundancy.